-For centuries glass has been valued for its visual and tactile properties which has allowed for the creation of many beautiful objects.
+For centuries glass has been valued for its visual and tactile properties which have allowed for the creation of many beautiful objects.

 THE STORY OF GLASS ART

-Glass is made by melting a mixture of sand and an alkali.
+Glass is made by melting a mixture of sand and alkali.
 The first glass vessels were made in the Near East in about 1600 BC.
-The brightly coloured glass was opaque and was used to make small bottles, jars and jugs by coating a clay core with molten glass, then adding trails of colour.
-This glass was regarded as an artificial precious stone which only the rich could afford.
+The brightly coloured glass was opaque and was used to make small bottles, jars, and jugs by coating a clay core with molten glass, then adding trails of colour.
+This glass was regarded as an artificial precious stone that only the rich could afford.

 For all private or corporate commission by our gallery artists, please contact Sunil Vilas call 01462 677455 or email: Sunil@vilasart.co.uk

-We proudly present our ICAS gallery artists selection of glass art included in our current exhibition, kindly contact our gallery to arrange viewing by appointment.
+We proudly present our ICAS gallery artists’ selection of glass art included in our current exhibition, kindly contact our gallery to arrange a viewing by appointment.